 For the award-winning book report, students may read any book that has won a medal or honorable mention.
 For example, your child may read Little House on the Prairie as it is a book that has received a Newbery Medal.
 Next, your child will again be asked to write a five paragraph response to literature to go along with his/her project.

 In addition to the response to literature, students will need to create a diorama to go with the book that they read.
 Students may use a shoebox (or any other box) and create a scene inside that goes along with their story.
 For example, if your child wanted to create a diorama based on the book Island of the Blue Dolphins, he/she might put an ocean/island scene inside of his/her box along with Karana, the main character.
 Your child may also glue down sand, shells, a miniature canoe, etc.

 One of our goals in the fourth grade continues to focus around long term planning.
 Students should space out their reading so that they are not stuck with 100 plus pages the night before the report is due!
 We continue to work on cultivating planning skills in the classroom.
 Thank you for all the support you give your child at home!

-This report and project is due Thursday, March 29th should also be prepared to read aloud the last paragraph of their response to literature paper.
+This report and project is due Thursday, April 9th.
+Students should also be prepared to read aloud the last paragraph of their response to literature paper.